Songdalen: General information

-Songdalen was a relatively new municipality.
+Songdalen was a relatively short-lived municipality.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the municipality of Greipstad (population: 2,061), most of the municipality of Finsland (population: 797) except for the Kleveland bru area, and the Eikeland area of Øvrebø (population: 39) were all merged to form the new municipality of Songdalen.
 On 1 January 1978, a small area of Vennesla municipality (population: 10) was transferred to Songdalen.
 Then on 1 January 1984, the unpopulated Hauglandsvatnet area was transferred from Vennesla to Songdalen.

 On 1 January 2020, the three neighboring municipalities of Kristiansand, Songdalen, and Søgne merged to form one large municipality called Kristiansand.

 Name

-The municipality was named Songdalen.
-The Old Norse form of the name is uncertain.
-The first element is related to the river name Sygna (see Søgne), but the exact form and meaning is unknown.
-The last element is the finite form of dal which means "valley" or "dale".
+The municipal name is relatively new, having been created in 1964.
+The name comes from the local river Songdalselva (Sygna).
+The lower part of this river is also known as the Søgneelva.
+The first element of the name comes from the Old Norse name for the river.
+The river name is derived from the verb súga which means "to suck".
+The last element is dalr which means "valley" or "dale".